MrMannWood/wordle_solver/README.md

 |41|2|
 |1|1|

-Words that took more 5 guesses: 1675
+Words that took 5 or more guesses: 1675

 Words that took 5 guesses or fewer: 11297